hiun/webstorm-flatland/README.md

 ##About

-latland is a simple theme and accompanying color scheme for Sublime Text 2 & 3 (And for WebStorm as well!).
+Flatland is a simple theme and accompanying color scheme for Sublime Text 2 & 3 ( And for WebStorm as well!! ).

 ##Design